The Ultimate Guide to Digital Nomads in Buenos Aires

 When to come to Buenos Aires as a digital nomad?

-The city is also noticeably empty after Christmas through February, bursting back to life in March when the school year starts.
 This may be a pro or a con for you.
 I love the city at it’s emptiest.
-It’s peaceful.
+I find it peaceful.
 But if you’re wanting to discover a vibrant and bustling Buenos Aires, you may prefer to wait until after summer.

-The best time to come?
-Spring and Fall.
-Spring (late September through early December) bring beautiful blooms, mild weather and lower humidity.
+Spring, starting in late September through early December, bring beautiful blooms, mild weather and lower humidity.

 Where to stay in Buenos Aires as a Digital Nomad